A1mxd/Automated-AWS-ETL-Pipeline-and-Data-Visualisation-for-Multibranch-Sales-Data/README.md

 * to login AWS: `aws sso login --profile ${profile_name}`

 FOR AWS Cloudformation:
-* to create a bucket:  `aws s3 mb s3://cool-beans-s3-stack --profile ${profile_name} --region eu-west-1  `
+* to create a bucket:  `aws s3 mb s3://cool-beans-s3-bucket-stack-1 --profile ${profile_name} --region eu-west-1  `
-* to put a zip file into a bucket: `aws s3 cp lambda-function.zip s3://cool-beans-s3-stack --profile ${profile_name} --region eu-west-1 `
+* to put a zip file into a bucket: `aws s3 cp cool-beans-csv-reader-lambda-function.zip s3://cool-beans-s3-bucket-stack-1 --profile ${profile_name} --region eu-west-1 `
-* to create a stack, we make a file called `run-stack.sh` with this command in it: `aws cloudformation deploy --stack-name cool-beans-final-project --template-file cool-beans-aws-lambda-template.yml --region eu-west-1 --capabilities CAPABILITY_IAM --profile ${profile_name}` then make it executable by running: `chmod a+x run-stack.sh` and finally we run the `run-stack.sh` file with `./run-stack.sh` command on bash terminal.
+* to create a stack, we make a file called `run-stack.sh` with this command in it: `aws cloudformation deploy --stack-name cool-beans-final-project --template-file cool-beans-aws-lambda-template.yml --region eu-west-1 --capabilities CAPABILITY_IAM --profile ${profile_name}` then make it executable by running: `chmod a+x run-stack.sh` and finally we run the `run-stack.sh` file with `./run-stack.sh ${profile_name}` command on bash terminal from the main dir.

 FOR Grafana:
 * to set up a docket container for Grafana: `docker run -d -p 3000:3000 grafana/grafana`